huggingface/datasets/docs/source/loading_datasets.rst

 You can control the way the the :func:`datasets.load_dataset` function handles already downloaded data by setting its :obj:`download_mode` parameter.

-By default, this parameter is set to ``"reuse_dataset_if_exists"``.
+By default, :obj:`download_mode` is set to ``"reuse_dataset_if_exists"``.
 The :func:`datasets.load_dataset` function will reuse both raw downloads and the prepared dataset, if they exist in the cache directory.

-There following table describes the three available modes for download:
+The following table describes the three available modes for download:

 .. list-table:: Behavior of :func:`datasets.load_dataset` depending on :obj:`download_mode`
    :header-rows: 1